ericabxy/srd20/docs/_srd/MonstersH-I.markdown

 title: Monsters (H-I)
 ---

-<small>This material is Open Game Content, and is licensed for public use under the terms of the Open Game License v1.0a.</small>
+This material is Open Game Content, and is licensed for public use under the terms of the Open Game License v1.0a.

 ## HAG